 Fathers Of The Internet – Who are They?

-In the internet world, the history of the internet is associated with two prominent people who made it big in the field.
-These are – Tim Berners-Lee and Vint Cerf.
-The former is the father of web technology, while the latter is responsible for TCP/IP protocol, the most widely used protocol that powers the internet.
-Both of these men changed the world for good, and we are all indebted to them.
+In the Internet world, the history of the Internet is associated with two prominent people who made it big in the field: Tim Berners-Lee and Vint Cerf.
+The former is the Father of web technology, while the latter is responsible for the TCP/IP protocol, the most widely used protocol that powers the Internet.
+Both men changed the world for good; we are all indebted to them.

-Did you know there were once fathers of the internet?
-In fact, one of them was a little bit more famous than most.
-He went by the name of Tim Berners-Lee, and he invented the World Wide Web.
+Did you know there were once fathers of the IInternet?
+One of them was a little bit more famous than most.
+He went by Tim Berners-Lee and invented the World Wide Web.
 If you’re like me, you’ve probably heard of him, but you may not know who he is.

-This article is going to take us back to where the internet started… It’s a short history lesson.
-We’ll learn how the internet began and how one man changed the world forever.
+This article will take us back to where the Internet started… It’s a short history lesson.
+We’ll learn how the Internet began and how one man changed the world forever.

-You’ll also learn a bit about Tim Berners-Lee, the man who invented the World Wide Web.
+You’ll also learn about Tim Berners-Lee, who invented the World Wide Web.

 History of The Internet

-The story of the internet goes way back in time, and it has been an ongoing journey that is still evolving today.
-Let’s look at a brief history of the internet.
+The story of the Internet goes back a long way, and it has been an ongoing journey that is still evolving today.
+Let’s look at a brief history of the Internet.

-The idea of “the internet” was first proposed by Paul Baran in 1957.
+Paul Baran first proposed the idea of “the internet” in 1957.
 He wanted to connect people and computers through a network of tubes.

-Robert Taylor built the first working prototype in 1962, and it was called the ARPANET.
+Robert Taylor built the first working prototype in 1962, called the ARPANET.
 It was a network of computers connected to a mainframe.

-In 1969, the NSF gave the Department of Defense (DOD) project.
+1969, the NSF awarded the project to the Department of Defense (DOD).
 DOD took over the project in 1970 and called it the Defense Data Network (DDN).

 By the early 1970s, the “internet” was a network of computers connected to the DOD network.
-In 1974, the first commercial internet service provider (ISP) was created by Bolt, Beranek, and Newman (BBN).
+1974 Bolt, Beranek, and Newman (BBN) created the first commercial internet service provider (ISP).
 This ISP connected users to the “internet” using dial-up connections.

-The first website that used HTML was created in 1990 by Marc Andreessen and Eric Bina.
+Marc Andreessen and Eric Bina created the first website using HTML in 1990.
 It was a page that described the design of a browser called Mosaic.

 In 1991, Quantum Computer Services (QCS) was the first to offer access to the “internet” through a dial-up connection.
 QCS also created the first website that allowed people to share images.

 In 1993, the “internet” went mainstream.
-A company called “AltaVista” became the first search engine.
-They offered their service for free, and they indexed the internet.
-This is how people find websites online.
+A company called AltaVista became the first search engine.
+They offer their service for free and index the Internet, which is how people find websites online.

 The Father Of the Internet

-Fathers of the internet help people get back into their own skin and get out of the prison of their minds.
-It is a great honor and privilege to meet them because they have made so much difference in the lives of so many people around the world.
+The fathers of the Internet help people regain their confidence and escape the prison of their minds.
+It is an honor and privilege to meet them because they have made such a difference in many people’s lives worldwide.

-This is one of the fathers of the internet, Timothy Leary.
+This is one of the fathers of the Internet, Timothy Leary.
 He was one of the most significant figures in psychedelic research, a true pioneer, and a true humanist.
-He also helped to found the Center for Mind Research at Harvard University, and he is a true inspiration for all of us.
+He also helped to found the Center for Mind Research at Harvard University and is a true inspiration for all of us.
 I’m proud to call him my friend.

 The World Wide Web – Tim Berners-Lee

-Berners-Lee created a system called the “World Wide Web”, which allowed information to be shared and viewed globally.
+Berners-Lee created the “World Wide Web,” which allowed information to be shared and viewed globally.

 How did Tim Berners-Lee create the world wide web?